 Dalton, John M. (1900-1972), Prayer Breakfast Program, 1961, (C2387)

-Breakfast honoring Governor Dalton in Jefferson City, sponsored by local citizens' committee.
+The collection contains a program for a breakfast honoring Governor Dalton in Jefferson City, sponsored by a local citizens' committee.

 Donnell, Forrest C. (1884-1980), Papers, 1941-1945, (C0194)